Definition

 Sources: Milton Gunerman How to Operate Your Power Tools.
 (New York: The Home Craftsman Publishing Corp, 1950, pages 95, 116, 119; James R'Leigh Bell, Jigs and fixtures in the wood shop, Pittsburg: Kansas State Teachers College, 1953.

 As Wallace Kunkel points in How to Master the Radial Saw, historically, the Radial Arm Saw was designed as a production machine for use in lumber yards, and cabinet shops, for builders and similar users; however, because of its versatility and ease of operation, it is now found in many home workshops as well.
+Read more about the radial arm saw here

-With accessories and attachments, the Radial Arm Saw does Horizontal Mortising, Molding, Drilling, Sanding, Shaping, and several other operations that involve the use of circular cutting tools.
+With (usually home-made) accessories and attachments, the Radial Arm Saw does Horizontal Mortising, Molding, Drilling, Sanding, Shaping, and several other operations that involve the use of circular cutting tools.
 Undoubtedly these accessories that are now part of a package that most buyers include with purchase of a RAS started out as jigs, developed by one individual woodworker with a problem that needed to be solved.

 For the Radial Arm Saw, the sanding mode is interesting, in that, before the Performax Drum Sander appeared on the market, ? [name not known at the moment, but working on it] first developed this drum sander in a home shop operation -- I have memories of the ads in woodworking magazines in the late 1970s and early 1980s.
 An excellent example of the "bottom-up" nature -- as a "jig" developed in a woodworker's home shop -- i.e., the invention of power tools in the woodworking industry.
 First the Performax was patented as an attachment for the radial arm saw, and then, finally, actually organizing into the Performax Drum Sander Corporation as a manufacturing operation in its own right.
 (I'll post more details on the history of Performax later; the entry on WWW.OWWM.COM is sketchy: http://www.owwm.com/MfgIndex/detail.asp?ID=631)